The world will not evolve past its current state of crisis by using the same thinking that created it - Albert Einstein

 - Put an awning with white shade cloth in front of the western window.
 This keeps the heat out and still lets the light in

-- Installed a 1kW grid connected solar power system, that provides 4kwh of power a day on average - almost twice as much power as we use
+- Installed a 1kW grid connected solar power system, that provides 4kwh of power a day on average

 - Changed from incandescent to CFL light bulbs